wp-plugins/rvg-optimize-database/readme.txt

 = Why do I see 'Table does not support optimize, doing recreate + analyze instead' while optimizing my database? =
 * That is because the table type of that table is not 'MyISAM'

+= I scheduled the optimization for 8pm but it runs at 6pm (my local time) =
+* The scheduler uses the local time of the web server which can differ from your own local time